 Figure 1: Traditional switches vs. programmable switches.

-A P4-programmable switch changes this equation in two ways:
+A P4-programmable switch differs from a traditional switch in two ways:

 The switch data plane is no longer fixed; P4 programs describe the data plane functionality.
 The data plane is configured at switch initialization time based on the P4 functionality (shown by the long red arrow).
 The data plane has no built-in knowledge of existing protocols.

-The control plane continues to interact with the data plane using the same channels; however, the set of tables and other objects driving the behavior of the data plane is no longer fixed, since the P4 programmer specifies it long after the switch hardware has been built.
-The P4 compiler generates separate control-plane API for each P4 program.
+The control plane continues to interact with the data plane using the same channels; however, the set of tables and other objects driving the behavior of the data plane is no longer fixed, since the P4 programmer specifies it long after the switch has been manufactured.
+The P4 compiler generates the API that the control plane uses to communicate with the data plane from the P4 program.

-P4 itself is protocol independent but allows programmers to express a rich set of data plane behaviors and protocols.
+Hence, P4 itself is protocol independent but allows programmers to express a rich set of data plane behaviors and protocols.

-The core P4 abstractions are:
+The core abstractions provided by the P4 language are:

 Header definitions describe the format (the set of fields and their sizes) of each header within a packet.